 It weighs 10 and a half ounces, takes 62-millimeter filters, and equals a 35-millimeter focal length framework.

-This lens has no optical image stabilization, it’s not weather-sealed, has no fancy nano-coating, and it’s equipped with a pretty outdated autofocusing more on the price tag.
+This lens has no optical image stabilization, is not weather-sealed, has no fancy nano-coating, and is equipped with a pretty outdated autofocusing more on the price tag.

 But for me, 23 1.4 is still one of the best Fujifilm Prime’s.